-Through an exploration of both scriptural and non-scriptural religious literature, this course considers may of the important themes of religion such as the nature and activity of God, the function of religious community, and the challenges of religious belief.
-Required for religiontrack majors.
+Through an exploration of both scriptural and non-scriptural religious literature, this course considers many of the important themes of religion such as the nature and activity of God, the function of religious community, and the challenges of religious belief.
+Required for religion-track majors.